Blendify/blender-manual/blender_docs/manual/physics/cloth/examples.rst

 Cloth with animated pinned vertices:
 `Regression blend-file <https://wiki.blender.org/wiki/File:Cloth_anim_vertex.blend>`__.
-UNSUPPORTED: Starting with a goal of 0 and increasing it, but still having the vertex not pinned will not work (e.g. from goal = 0 to goal = 0.5).
+Unsupported: Starting with a goal of 0 and increasing it, but still having the vertex not pinned will **not** work (e.g. from goal = 0 to goal = 0.5).

 Cloth with Dynamic Paint